Author Bio: Dr. Sanusi Umar MD is the author of this article.

 - Apply matte wax evenly to the sides

-For men with shorter hair who want to rock the Bro Flow, there is no getting around the awkward growing phase.
-During this process, it is important to still get regular haircuts to keep your hair from turning into a bird’s nest.
-If growing into one’s flow from short messy hair, men should know know longer hair must be washed more often to avoid looking greasy and unkempt.
+There is no getting around the awkward growing phase for men with shorter hair who want to rock the Bro Flow.
+It is important to get regular haircuts to keep your hair from turning into a bird’s nest during this process.
+If growing into one’s flow from short messy hair, men should know that longer hair requires frequent washing to avoid looking greasy and unkempt.
 Once you have the proper length for a good flow for your hair type, the next step is to maintain the look by regular maintenance.

 Long Male Hairstyles With a Bad Hairline